 Click on the “privacy” tab

 Click on the icon “privacy”

 Find the menu “cookie” and select the relevant options

 Choose the menu “Files”> “Preferences”

-As to the Personal Information we may collect from job applicants, employees, web visitors, and otherwise in supporting our own business operations, we will use such Personal Information only if we have a proper reason for doing so, such as:
+As to the Personal Information we may collect from job applicants, employees, web visitors, marketing vendors who may provide contact information for potential clients, and otherwise in supporting our own business operations, we will use such Personal Information only if we have a proper reason for doing so, such as: